zachvalenta/jvns.ca/source/_posts/2016-02-09-til-clock-skew-exists.markdown

 Here's [an attack on Tor](http://sec.cs.ucl.ac.uk/users/smurdoch/papers/ccs06hotornot.pdf) where if you induce high CPU load on a node, the temperature is likely to cause the clock skew to increase on that node.
 There's also [a follow up paper](https://www.usenix.org/legacy/event/sec08/tech/full_papers/zander/zander_html/)

+Leap seconds are real. (there was one in 2015!)
+This post [5 different ways to handle leap seconds](http://developerblog.redhat.com/2015/06/01/five-different-ways-handle-leap-seconds-ntp/) has a ton of cool graphs. (thanks [Nick Coghlan](https://twitter.com/ncoghlan_dev)!)

 Google pretty much knows what time it is -- they invested a ton of time in a system called Spanner.
 Here are [a couple](http://radar.oreilly.com/2012/10/google-spanner-relational-database.html) of [articles](http://www.wired.com/2012/11/google-spanner-time/) about that.

 ### distributed systems & weird computer things